 Every Grade Teacher Can Blend The Ontario Curriculum With Outdoor Education

 Take your students to a hands-on, active learning environment beyond regular classroom walls.
-Rain or shine, all learning takes place at the historic Mill of Kintail Conservation Area in Lanark County (just outside of Ottawa).
+Rain or shine, all learning takes place at the historic Mill of Kintail Conservation Area in Lanark County.

 What you’re already learning in class will be integrated with local watershed experience, as programs are centred around grade-appropriate topics like animal behaviour (Grade 2), ecosystem investigation (Grade 7), or water conservation (Grade 8).
 See the full suite of MVCA Education Programs linked to your grade level.

 • Develop stronger communication skills.
 Away from the classroom, students are encouraged to take on leadership roles and participate in teams to reach common goals.

 • Improve physical and mental health.
 MVCA’s outdoor activity programs, games, and playtime stimulate creativity while learning to nurture the natural environment.

 • Enhance curiosity and environmental awareness.
 Students’ appreciation for nature and enthusiasm to learn is stimulated through hands-on activities like stream studies, animal investigation, and soil profiling.

 Plus, local schools save money on bussing costs.

 Call MVCA’s Education Coordinator Sarah O’Grady at (613) 256 3610 to find out how your class can receive a bussing grant, funded by the MVCF.